pickhardt/Guiders-JS/README.md

 onShow: (optional) additional function to call before the guider is shown
 overlay: (optional) if true, an overlay will pop up between the guider and the rest of the page
 position: (optional / required if using attachTo) clock position at which the guider should be attached to the html element.
 Can also use a description keyword (such as "topLeft" for 11 or "bottom" for 6)
+shouldSkip: (optional) if this function evaluates to true, the guider will be skipped
 title: title of the guider
 width: (optional) custom width of the guider (it defaults to 400px)
 xButton: (optional) if true, a X will appear in the top right corner of the guider, as another way to close the guider